 It's hard to beat Cornell College if you want to pursue International Relations & National Security as a major.
 Mount Vernon, Iowa provides a quaint small-town feeling for students to learn in.

 Wartburg College is among your best bets if you want to study International Relations & National Security.
-Soon after getting their bachelor's degree, International Relations students usually earn around $39,008 in their early careers.
+International Relations majors from Wartburg College earn a boost of approximately 5.7% above the typical income of International Relations graduates.
 Students who delight in a more relaxed life will appreciate the school's location in the tiny town of Waverly, Iowa.

 Simpson College is a great choice for students pursuing an International Relations & National Security degree.
 Students who enjoy a more slow-paced life will appreciate Simpson College's location in the small town of Indianola, Iowa.